medusajs/medusa/docs/content/advanced/backend/shipping/add-fulfillment-provider.md

 ---
-description: 'Learn how to create a fulfillment provider in the Medusa server.
+description: 'Learn how to create a fulfillment provider in the Medusa backend.
 This guide explains the different methods in the fulfillment provider.'
 addHowToData: true
 ---

 # How to Add a Fulfillment Provider

-In this document, you’ll learn how to add a fulfillment provider to a Medusa server.
+In this document, you’ll learn how to add a fulfillment provider to a Medusa backend.
 If you’re unfamiliar with the Shipping architecture in Medusa, make sure to [check out the overview first](overview.md).

 ## Overview

 A fulfillment provider is the shipping provider used to fulfill orders and deliver them to customers.
 An example of a fulfillment provider is FedEx.

-By default, a Medusa Server has a `manual` fulfillment provider which has minimal implementation.
+By default, a Medusa Backend has a `manual` fulfillment provider which has minimal implementation.
 It allows you to accept orders and fulfill them manually.
 However, you can integrate any fulfillment provider into Medusa, and your fulfillment provider can interact with third-party shipping providers.

 Adding a fulfillment provider is as simple as creating one [service](../services/create-service.md) file in `src/services`.
 A fulfillment provider is essentially a service that extends the `FulfillmentService`.
 It requires implementing 4 methods: